 In 2002 the PCDF partnered with the University of North Carolina, Chapel Hill (under the leadership of Dr.’s Michael Knowles and Margaret Leigh) on a five‐year grant to establish a clinical research network for PCD and related disorders.
 This network, the Genetic Disorders of Mucociliary Clearance Consortium (GDMCC), has now been funded for 15 years and the multi‐center model created by the GDMCC formed the basis for the growth of the PCDF Clinical and Research Network Centers (PCDF-CRNC) program.

-To improve the quality of life of those affected by PCD and to develop the means to find a cure.
+The mission of the PCD Foundation is to improve the quality of life for those affected by PCD and to develop the means to find a cure.